Skip to content

 • Apple Watch Series-6

-• Apple Watch SE
+• Apple Watch SE 1, 2

 • Apple Watch Series-7

-2. Optimized Charging Off, Yet Apple Watch Won’t Charge?
+Optimized Charging Off, Yet Apple Watch Won’t Charge?
 Check Heating

-When charging, the watch heats up for obvious reasons, and the heat gets amplified in hot environments, especially in summers.
+When charging, the watch heats up for obvious reasons, and the heat gets amplified in hot environments, especially in summer.
 Consequently, the Apple Watch temporarily slows down or pauses the charging to lower the temperature to normal levels.

 Remove the watch and let it cool down before you plug it back.
 Here are things you can do to ensure the Apple Watch stays at normal temperature while charging: